-Price of Football 2017: Premier League cuts or freezes majority of prices
+Price of Football 2017: Premier League clubs cut or freeze majority of prices

 The Huddersfield effect

-Newly-promoted Huddersfield Town offer one of cheapest season tickets across the English and Scottish leagues.
+Newly-promoted Huddersfield Town offer one of the cheapest season tickets across the English and Scottish leagues.

 More than 4,000 fans benefited from the chairman's 'Premier Pledge' this year, paying just £100 to see all their home league games.